pantheon-systems/documentation/source/content/guides/decoupled-sites/faq.md

 Wordpress and Drupal are currently the only CMSs supported on Pantheon Decoupled.

-What dependency versions are compatible with Pantheon Decoupled?
+### What dependency versions are compatible with Pantheon Decoupled?

-### What components do Pantheon Front-End Sites currently support?

 Pantheon Front-End Sites currently support: